length

 Overview

-The new Grampians Peak trail is destined to become of Australia’s iconic walks, the 160km trail covers the length of the Grampians (Gariwerd) from the northernmost part of this incredible range at Mount Zero to the southernmost point at Dunkeld.
-Gariwerd has its own special energy that feels visitors feel and this is a thrilling journey through the heart of this timeless, heritage-listed National Park, showcasing so many spectacular vistas and dramatic peaks in this ancient and rugged landscape.
+The Grampians Peaks Trail is destined to become of Australia’s iconic walks.
+The 160km trail covers the length of the Grampians (Gariwerd) from the northernmost part of this incredible range at Mount Zero to the southernmost point at Dunkeld.
+Gariwerd has its own special energy that feels visitors feel and this is a thrilling journey through the heart of this timeless, heritage-listed national park, showcasing many spectacular vistas and dramatic peaks in this ancient and rugged landscape.
 It is a challenging trail in parts that is best suited to hikers with good fitness and experience.

-Our 5-day self-guided trip offers the Northern and Central highlights of the trail, it takes in the very best of the accessible walking in these areas, starting from the beginning of the trail at Mount Zero in the North.
+Our 5-day self-guided trip offers the Northern and Central highlights of the trail.
+It takes in the very best of the accessible walking in these areas, starting from the beginning of the trail at Mount Zero in the north.
 Along the way you’ll discover historic Indigenous sites while traversing through rugged mountain ranges and in the valleys.
-With stunning vistas of the region’s flat plains and weathered escarpments around every corner, the Grampians Peak Trail really does provide a varied and enjoyably challenging walk.
-Our driver will provide you with a one – way transfer each day to the trailhead and you return with your own car (dropped on the way).
+With stunning vistas of the region’s flat plains and weathered escarpments around every corner, the Grampians Peaks Trail really does provide a varied and enjoyably challenging walk.
+Our driver will provide you with a one-way transfer each day to the trailhead and you return with your own car (dropped on the way).

 This journey will also give you the opportunity to gain insight into Jardwadjali and Djab Wurrung people, who know the Grampians as Gariwerd and have walked and lived in this area for thousands of years.
 The park is home to 80% of Victoria’s rock art and there is opportunity to visit one of the Indigenous shelters and rock art sites dotted throughout the area.